pellared/otel-logs-talk/outline.md

 *Say what part of the audience have their hands up.*

-I've written logs like this too.
 We've ALL been there.
-"LOGGING HERE" with dashes?
+"LOGGING HERE" with dashes, passwords in debug logs.
-Classic debugging technique.
-Passwords in debug logs?
-Academic cyber security best practices.

 # THIS is why we need better logging standards

-But seriously, this is what we're working with in production systems everywhere.

-Note that wasted logs cost money.

-There's nothing like a free meal, and every useless "It works" message is burning through your observability budget.

-Plus, it slows down your application.

-Moreover, it adds noise to the captured telemetry.
+Wasted logs cost money, slow down applications, and add noise.
 THIS is why we need better logging standards.

 ## syntax